CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 Format: `add TASK_NAME`

-This will create a floating task without any start time, end time or deadline.
+This will create a task without a start date/time or end date/time.

 Examples:

 * `add Workout`
 * `add watch Star Wars`

-If you need a task to be done by a specific date, you can specify it using `/by` or `before`.
+If you need a task to be done by a specific date, you can specify it using `by` or `before`.

-Format: `add TASK_NAME /by DATE_TIME`  or `add TASK_NAME /before DATE_TIME`
+Format: `add TASK_NAME [by DATE_TIME]`  or `add TASK_NAME [before DATE_TIME]`

 > Date formats are not case-sensitive

 Examples:

-* `add watch Star Wars /by Fri`
+* `add watch Star Wars by Fri`
-* `add watch Star Wars /by tonight`
+* `add watch Star Wars by 9pm`
-* `add watch Star Wars /by next Wed`
+* `add watch Star Wars by next Wed`
-* `add watch Star Wars /by 10 Oct, 9.30pm`
+* `add watch Star Wars by 10 Oct, 9.30pm`

-If you need a task to be done within a specific date and time, you can specify it using `/from` and `/to`
+If you need a task to be done within a specific date and time, you can specify it using `from` and `to`

-Format: `add TASK_NAME [/from START_DATE_TIME] [/to END_DATE_TIME] `
+Format: `add TASK_NAME [from START_DATE_TIME] [to END_DATE_TIME] `

-> If you specify the time but no days or dates given, the date of creation will be used.
+> If you specify the time but no day or date is given, the date of creation will be used.

 Examples:

-* `add watch Star Wars /from 7pm`
+* `add watch Star Wars from 7pm`
-* `add movie marathon /from today 12pm /to this friday 3pm`
+* `add movie marathon from today 12pm to friday 3pm`
-* `add project meeting /from 10 oct 12pm /to 2pm`
+* `add project meeting from 10 oct 12pm to 2pm`

-The event “watch Star Wars” will begin from 7pm of the date of creation.
-No end time is specified.
+The event “watch Star Wars” will begin at 7pm on the date of creation.
+No end time will be attached to the task.
 The event “project meeting” will start at 12pm on 10 October and end at 2pm on 10 October.

 #### Retrieving task list : `list`
+You can see tasks sorted by date.
+Tasks without a date will be appended at the end of the list.

-Shows a list of all uncompleted tasks.
+You can view a list of all uncompleted tasks.
 Format: `list`

-Shows a list of all overdue tasks.
-The tasks will be sorted by their dates.
+You can view a list of overdue tasks.
 Format: `list overdue`

-Shows a list of all upcoming tasks within a week.
-The tasks will be sorted by their dates.
+You can view a list of upcoming tasks within a week.
 Format: `list near`

-Shows a list of all completed tasks.
+You can view a list of completed tasks.
 Format: `list done`

-Shows a list of all tasks including all completed and uncompleted tasks.
+You can view a list of all tasks, which includes overdue, completed and uncompleted tasks.
 Format: `list all`

 #### Finding tasks containing keywords: `find`

-Finds tasks that contain any of the given keywords.
+If you have a huge list of tasks and need to find only specific ones, you can use this command to search for tasks which contain any of the given keywords.

 Format: `find KEYWORD``...`